 And it is also at night, when it is evident that the system captures more light, almost completely eliminating any noise or color pastel.
 If we really want to be honest though, in my opinion those of Xiaomi should have made some more effort in trying to eliminate the lens flare that occurs when recording in certain conditions and, above all, work better on the quality and balance of the microphones in the video recording.

 Clearly, then, even with videos there is the enormous qualitative gap between the main and the other two cameras: personally, I would record only and exclusively with the main lens, because the results obtained with the ultra-wide and the zoom are not at the level of a smartphone that really wants to be "ultra".

 Hardware and Performance

 The second point on which there is a lot to discuss is this Xiaomi 12S Ultra it's the hardware.
-And it is because the new smartphone of the Chinese brand is one of the first to be animated by the brand new Qualcomm Snapdragon 8+, an update that I would define "iterative" compared to the nuclear power plant that was the smooth Snap 8, in which the semiconductor manufacturer has focused more on optimizing energy efficiency than on increasing performance: according to Qualcomm, the new Snap 8+ would be only 10% faster than the previous generation, but energy efficiency should be improved by 30%.
+And it is because the new smartphone of the Chinese brand is one of the first to be animated by the brand new Qualcomm Snapdragon 8+, an update that I would define "iterative" compared to the nuclear power plant that was the Snap 8 smooth, in which the semiconductor manufacturer has focused more on optimizing energy efficiency than on increasing performance: according to Qualcomm, the new Snap 8+ would be only 10% faster than the previous generation, but energy efficiency should be improved by 30%.